bluetoother/cc-bnp/README.md

 *************************************************
 <a name="regTimeoutConfig"></a>
 ### .regTimeoutConfig(connHdl, timeoutConfig)
-Register the timeout configuration of commands.
-This will tell **cc-bnp** of how much time it should wait for the response.
+Register the timeout configuration of HCI commands.
+This will tell **cc-bnp** of how long time it should wait for the response.

 **Arguments**